DerGuru/The-Resonant/New Chapters/Part4/P4-13_The_Proposal.md

 *I would be honored,* RAE said through both their whisper clips, her voice carrying genuine emotion. *To be part of this family.*

 "Family," Lina echoed, testing the word.
-She looked at Jason—at the man he'd become, at the partnership he'd forged with RAE, at the life they were building together.
+She looked at Jason - at the man he'd become, at the partnership he'd forged with RAE, at the life they were building together.
 "Yeah.
 That's what we are.
 Unconventional as hell, but family."

 They stood together under the emerging stars, hands intertwined, the city humming below them.